-With the hustle and bustle of everyday life, recognize how much time and effort you have to devote to your landscape and select appropriate plant materials.
+With the hustle and bustle of everyday life, recognize how much time and effort you have to devote to your landscape design ideas and maintenance, and select appropriate plant materials.
 Perennials such as daylilies, catmint, salvia, and ornamental grasses are essentially maintenance-free with little to no watering required once established.

-Light makes colors and textures come alive.
-Place trees and shrubs with colored foliage along an east-west line so they can benefit from the backlighting of a rising or setting sun.
+Light makes colors and textures come alive in landscape design.
+One good landscape design idea: Place trees and shrubs with colored foliage along an east-west line so they can benefit from the backlighting of a rising or setting sun.
 Use artificial lighting to produce soft pools of brightness at dusk; you will be amazed at how an ordinary garden can be transformed into a magical night garden with just a few strategically placed lights.

-Form is the art-school word for shape.
+Form is the art-school word for shape, and manipulating form is an excellent landscape design idea.
 Easily defined shapes -- the cones of these pruned trees, for example -- are very distinctive in the plant world, where so many inhabitants are jumbles of several shapes (or no shape at all).
-Strong forms can make a garden distinctive and memorable.
+Strong forms can make a landscape design and garden distinctive and memorable.
 If that's your aim, select a form or two and repeat it throughout your garden.

-Proportion is the relative size of one element to another.
+Proportion is the relative size of one element to another, and it's key to understanding this as you develop your landscaping design ideas.
 In this photo, the hulking tree menaces the itty-bitty house.
 Use trees and shrubs to frame a house, not to conceal it or draw attention away from it.
-Another guideline: In a garden bed, limit the height of any plant to two-thirds the depth of the bed; for example, in a 25-x-6-foot perennial garden, the tallest plant should be no more than 4 feet.
+Another landscape design guideline: In a garden bed, limit the height of any plant to two-thirds the depth of the bed; for example, in a 25-x-6-foot perennial garden, the tallest plant should be no more than 4 feet.

-In design, scale refers to the size of items relative to gardeners (that is, to human beings).
+In landscape design ideas, scale refers to the size of items relative to gardeners (that is, to human beings).
 For example, a 4-x-12-foot banquet table is grossly out of scale for an intimate dinner for two.
 In the photo, the scale of the walkway (that is, its width) is well-suited to the modest number of people who will be using the walkway at any given time.
-In general, follow the Goldilocks rule: Don't build too big or too small to accommodate your needs.
+In general, follow the landscape design Goldilocks rule: Don't build too big or too small to accommodate your needs.

 A line can be any "skinny" element that wanders through the garden.
-Common lines include paths, fences, edgings, or a wall.
-In general, curved lines are more interesting than straight ones.
+Common lines in landscape design ideas include paths, fences, edgings, or a wall.
+In general, curved lines are more interesting than straight ones in landscape design.
 Use to entice visitors to a special place (like a shady nook) or to draw their eyes to a special element (like that $200 Japanese maple you broke your piggy bank to buy).

 Humans like patterns because they take the guesswork out of a scene.
 If we see a latticework trellis, our mind can assume that the hidden portions of the trellis have the same checkerboard pattern.
 In this regard, patterns give our brains a rest.
 That's why it's useful to maintain the same paving pattern all along a path.
 On the other hand, a bold pattern can draw attention to itself.
 The tightly controlled pattern of an herb knot garden turns a group of mundane little plants into a work of art.

-Balance is a general sense that the visual elements on one side of a scene are of equal weight to the elements on the other side of the scene.
-Balance creates a feeling of calm.
+As a landscape design idea, balance is a general sense that the visual elements on one side of a scene are of equal weight to the elements on the other side of the scene.
+Balance in landscape design creates a feeling of calm.
 The easiest (or boringest, depending on your personality) way to achieve balance is to divide the scene down the middle and create mirror images on either side.
 This traditional home exhibits formal balance.

 When all elements of a garden seem to come from the same personality or sensibility, you have achieved unity.
 This Asian-inspired meditation garden achieves unity.
 If you were to plop in a conga-line of pink plastic flamingos, the unity would be gone, replaced by levity -- which might be just what the gardener wanted!
 Don't worry too much about unity in your own garden.
 Your gut (or your neighbor) will likely tell you when something doesn't fit.

-The eye loves contrast.
-The more dramatic the change, the better.
+When it comes to landscape design ideas, the eye loves contrast.
+The more dramatic the change, the better in landscape design.
 In this case, the smooth finish of the blue wooden gate is a nice contrast to the white, rough-textured wall.
 Most gardeners are comfortable with using contrasting colors (blue iris and pink peonies).
 Look for other opportunities to use contrast in your garden.

 Color has many uses in garden design.
 Bright, warm colors create a sense of action and excitement.
 Cool colors and pastels lend a calmer feeling.
 Single-color designs create a sophisticated look, while multicolor designs engender a festive atmosphere.
 Color can also evoke a sense of time -- think of the rusts and oranges of fall.
 Don't be afraid of color: play with it in your garden, and try as many combinations as you can dream up.